msdirtbag/MDEAutomator/README.md

    - ThreatHunting.Read.All
    - ThreatIndicators.ReadWrite.OwnedBy

-   When the scripts complete, it will output the $SpnId that must be saved as a Azure Function App Setting.
+   When the scripts complete, it will output the SpnId that must be saved as a Azure Function App Setting.

-3. Save the $SpnId as a Azure Function App Setting.
+3. Save the SpnId as a Azure Function App Setting.

    ![Generate](./media/appsetting.png)